How does discount cash work in e-invoicing and peppol?

 Is discount cash supported in e-invoicing?

 Yes.
-Both UBL (the invoice format on which e-invoicing and Peppol are based) and the Peppol network support discount cash, provided the fields are used correctly.
+Both UBL (the invoice format on which e-invoicing and Peppol are based) and the Peppol network fully support discount cash.
+The standard provides specific fields for the discount percentage, period and payment terms so that the discount can be processed correctly by software and is clear to the recipient.

 Read more: E-invoicing mandatory in Belgium from 2026